KaiGartenschlaeger/Configuration/README.md

 # Configuration
-A custom configuration framework like .NET core.
+A custom configuration framework like in .NET core.

-**Please note:** At moment the framework is only able to read configuration files.
+**Please note:** At moment the framework is only be able to read the configuration files.